Keith Hernandez: St. Louis Cardinals

 From there, Hernandez became a perennial .300 hitter, and one of the top stars in the National League.
 His Cardinals won the 1982 World Series, defeating the Milwaukee Brewers in seven games.
 In game six, Hernandez and Cardinal catcher Darrell Porter hit home runs in a 13–1 St. Louis victory.
 Hernandez also contributed eight runs batted in during the seven-game World Series.

-After multiple disagreements with Cardinal management, most notably manager Whitey Herzog, Hernandez was traded to the Mets on June 15, 1983, for pitchers Neil Allen and Rick Ownbey.
+After multiple disagreements with Cardinals management, most notably manager Whitey Herzog, Hernandez was traded to the Mets on June 15, 1983, for pitchers Neil Allen and Rick Ownbey.
 Herzog said he felt that Hernandez had become a cancer on his team and never regretted the trade.

 Hernandez, after the trade, said that he believed his cocaine use while playing for the team was the impetus for the trade and that he even played a game while under its influence (although he couldn't remember which game).
 Hernandez testified that in 1980 perhaps 40 percent of MLB players were using the drug but that use dramatically declined after that season.
 He said he did not use cocaine after being traded to the Mets.